 Modern day photographer Murray Mitchell captured this action shot super low B-17 Flying Fortress performing for a film crew and followed by a P-51D Mustang and a P-47 Thunderbolt.
 Photo via www.murraymitchell.com

 A low flypast during the filming of the Steve McQueen–Richard Wagner film, The War Lover.
 Nothing like a good buzz job to get the juices flowing; in this case one of the War Lover ex PB-1Ws being flown by John Crewdson for a key scene in the movie.
 Crewdson reportedly flew the airplane solo for the sequence.
+For some outtakes from this day of filming, visit YouTube.
 Photo by David M. Kay

 More low down images